CMPS-2200/recitation-03-solving-recurrences/README.md

 To complete this recitation, follow the instructions in [recitation-03.md](recitation-03.md) ([PDF version](recitation-03.pdf)).
 Below you'll find important and useful information about submitting your work, using git, and testing your code.

 ## Turning in your work
-- You may work with a partner to complete this recitation.
+- You may work on the recitations in pairs.
+Both partners should submit their own completed recitation.
-- Only one team member needs to push your completed lab to github.
-- At the top of `recitation-03.md`, **include the names of both** team members.
+- Put your name at the top of `main.py` and `answers.md`.
-- Once you have pushed your final submission to GitHub, go to Canvas and submit a link to your repository to the Canvas assignment for this recitation.
-  - Submit to Canvas in group with your partner.
+- Submit your completed recitation files to gradescope.
+  - You only need to submit files you edited to complete this assignment.

+## Running and testing your code
+- You can run the tests using `pytest`.
+If you need to, install `pytest`.
+On your terminal:
+  + `$ pip3 install pytest`
+  + You may also have to install other python modules such as `tabulate` or other imported modules as you work through these recitations.
+- It's usually best to run only one test at a time.
+To run tests, on a terminal, navigate into the directory holding your source, then execute:
+  + `$ pytest main.py` to run all tests
+  + `$ pytest main.py::test_one` to run `test_one`
+  + If your computer can't find pytest after you've installed it, you can run pytest as follows:
+    + `$ python -m pytest main.py`
+    + `$ python -m pytest main.py::test_one`
+  + Gradescope will test your implementation using the same `pytest`s that are written in `test_main`.

 ## Using Git
+We **strongly** recommend using git for all recitations and assignments for this course.

+To use git:
 - [Clone] your Recitation repository to your local device.
-- As you complete this lab, `add`, `commit`, and `push` your work up to GitHub.
+- As you complete your work, `add`, `commit`, and `push` your changes to GitHub.
-  - You will need to issue `git add` for all files that you have modified, e.g., `recitation-03.md`, and any others that you modify or add to the repository as well.
-  - For example, on the command line, in the same directory as your cloned lab:
-    ```
-    $ git add recitation-03.md
-    $ git commit -m "Solve all Recurrences"
-    $ git push origin main
-    ```
+  + You can do this through your IDE, or if you're old school, through the terminal.
-  - It is recommended that you `add`, `commit`, and `push` your work often in order to regularly save your work to GitHub.
-The latest version of your work will be what is graded.
+  + We recommend that you `add`, `commit`, and `push` your work often in order to regularly save your work to GitHub (this is a remote backup!).

 ## About Markdown

 We use Markdown extensively in these recitations.
-Markdown is a great way to easily add formatting to simple text documents.

 Here is a [cheatsheet] for markdown syntax.

-You will notice in the recitation documents that you can format mathematical expressions in markdown.
-To do so, wrap them in dollar signs.
-You can use [latex syntax] within the dollar signs.
+You can format mathematical expressions in markdown.
+To do so, wrap them in dollar signs and use [latex syntax] within the dollar signs.

 For example, the run time of our first example, linear search, this semester is $c_1n + c_2n + c_4 \in O(n)$.